Contents:

 Chart 1: Value and volume of awarded contracts, since 2018

-This chart shows that both the number and value of AI contracts have grown significantly since 2018, with more contracts awarded so far in 2025 versus any prior year.
+This chart shows that both the number and value of AI contracts have grown significantly since 2018, with more contracts awarded in 2025 than in any prior year.

-Barring a spike in 2021 - caused by a £1 billion 'Supercomputing 2020+' contract, awarded by the Met Office to Microsoft - the total value of AI contracts has shown steady, strong growth between across the period, growing 1,113%.
+The spike in contract value in 2021 was caused a £1 billion 'Supercomputing 2020+' contract, awarded by the Met Office to Microsoft.

 👉 To download a sample of the underlying data, click here.